 Breakfast and luncheon are served.
 There is also a sandwich counter and soda fountain.
 CAFETERIA FOR SCHOOL CHILDREN (Index Plan, p.
-16, Floor I, Hall 11, Basement)

-A cafeteria in the Education Building caters especially to school children and their teachers.
+16, First Floor, Hall 11, Basement) A cafeteria in the Education Building caters especially to school children and their teachers.
+Arrangements for using this cafeteria should be made in advance.
+Call ENdicott 2-8500, Ext.
+342, or write to Supervisor of Guest Services, Dept. of Education.
+L1BRARY (Take elevator to Fifth Floor) The Library is located on the fifth floor of the Museum.

-LIBRARY

-(Take elevator to Fifth Floor)

-The Library is located on the fifth floor of the Museum.
 It is devoted to works on natural history, exploration, and travel.
 It contains some 131,000 volumes, which comprise not only the important periodicals of our own and foreign countries but also all representative and standard works on zoology, physical anthropology, ethnology, prehistory, archaeology, geology, and paleontology.
 The collection on vertebrate paleontology forms the Osborn Library of Vertebrate Paleontology, founded by President Henry Fairfield Osborn.

-The Reading Room of the Library is also located on the fifth floor, and is open to the public from 10 A. M. until 4 P. M. except on Sundays and holidays.
+The Reading Room of the Library is also located on the fifth floor, and is open to the public from 10 A.M. until 4 P.M. except on Sundays and holidays.
 The Library is also closed on Saturdays from June to September.
-Those interested in consulting the books and periodicals are welcome to do so during the available hours.

-Publications

-The publications of the Museum fall naturally into two groups, technical and popular.
+Those interested in consulting the books and periodicals are welcome to do so.
+PUBLICATIONS The publications of the Museum fall naturally into two groups, technical and popular.
 The technical publications, comprising the Bulletin, Anthropological Papers, Memoirs, and American Museum Novitates, contain information gathered by the various expeditions or derived from the study of material collected.
 The Bulletin contains the larger scientific papers, covering records of explorations and collections of the Museum.
 The Anthropological Papers are devoted to researches in the study of man, supervised by the Museum's Department of Anthropology.
-The Memoirs, quarto in size, contain monographs, many of which require large illustrations.
+The Memoirs is an illustrated, quarto-size, monographic series, issued from 1893-1926.
 The Novitates include the shorter scientific contributions, descriptions of species, etc., which demand immediate publication.
-The scientific publications are distributed to libraries of scientific institutions and societies throughout the world, largely on an exchange basis.

-The popular publications include Natural History Magazine, Jumor Natural History (a children's magazine), Guide Leaflets, Science Guides, Handbooks, and School Service Series.
+The Scientific publications are distributed to libraries of scientific institutions and societies throughout the world, largely on an exchange basis.
+The popular publications include Natural History Magazine, Junior Natural History (a children's magazine), Guide Leaflets, Science Guides, Handbooks, and School Service Series.
 The purpose of all these publications is to provide the public with accurate and interesting information in all fields of natural science.
 Natural History is a copiously illustrated magazine containing articles of interest to the general public on exploration, primitive man, amateur science, nature photography, and the interpretation of the world of nature.
 It contains the stories of museum expeditions and describes interesting and noteworthy exhibits.
 It is distributed as a privilege of membership in the Museum, or on subscription.
 For information regarding subscription to Natural History and Junior Natural History, inquire of the Membership Secretary, American Museum of Natural History, 77th Street and Central Park West, New York City.
 The Museum's popular Science Guides deal with exhibits of particular interest and other subjects.
 More than 100 of these illustrated booklets have been published, and new ones are constantly being prepared.
 The Handbooks, thirteen of which have been issued, deal with themes related to the collections rather than to the particular objects exhibited.
 They are frequently used as textbooks.
 A catalogue of the popular publications of the American Museum will be sent free on request.
-(Address: Popular Publications, American Museum of Natural History, 77th Street and Central Park West, New York, 24, N. Y.)

-An Annual Report is issued yearly.
+(Address: Man and Nature Publications, American Museum of Natural History, 77th Street and Central Park West, New York 24, N. Y.) An Annual Report is issued yearly.